 Related: Keep Germs Away

-Having a flu?
-Did you know that you could be spreading the virus to others because every time you sneeze, cough or even speak, the flu virus is transmitted into the air via droplets.
+Having the flu?
+Did you know that you could be spreading the virus to others because every time you sneeze, cough or even speak, the flu virus is transmitted into the air via droplets?
 The virus could then enter the nose, throat or lungs of anyone nearby and attack their respiratory system.
 In fact, you can also spread the virus when you touch your nose or mouth when sick and then touch other surfaces like a cup, a door knob or even a spoon.

 According to The New York State’s Dept of Health, anyone within a metre can be infected and flu germs can live for hours on surfaces like desks and tables.
 So when you have the flu, remember to wear a mask, sneeze or cough into a tissue and throw it into a closed bin.
 The longer a piece of used tissue is left on the desk, the more germs get transmitted in the air.

-If the area is ventilated by air-conditioners, germs linger for longer periods of time with the repeated air circulation in the enclosed area.
+If the area is ventilated by air-conditioners, germs linger for longer periods of time with repeated air circulation in the enclosed area.
 Why is it important to take these precautions?
 It’s because influenza can result in severe complications such as pneumonia, bronchitis, sinusitis, ear infection, meningitis (inflammation of the lining that covers the brain) or even death.
 So keep the virus at bay with good hygiene!